hidetatz/kubecolor/docs/design.md

 ### 3. For interactive operation

-If the subcommand is for interactive operation, it does no colorizing.
+If the subcommand is for interactive operation, it does not colorize.

 Interactive operations: edit, attach, exec -it etc.